kubewarden/rfc/rfc/0020-policy-group.md

 [drawbacks]: #drawbacks

-- The implementation of the group policies will add complexity to the Kubewarden controller and the policy server.
+- The implementation of the policy groups will add complexity to the Kubewarden controller and the policy server.
-- The expression language used to evaluate the group policies may not be familiar to all users.
+- The expression language used to evaluate the policy groups may not be familiar to all users.
-- In the worst case, the group policy evaluation time could be the sum of the evaluation time of all the policies in the group.
+- In the worst case, the policy group evaluation time could be the sum of the evaluation time of all the policies in the group.
-  This is even worse if the group policy contains context-aware policies that introduce additional overhead.
+  This is even worse if the policy group contains context-aware policies that introduce additional overhead.

 # Alternatives